zeel-codder/zeelprajapati/src/Blogs/Html/Html4SimpleTages/Html4SimpleTages.md

 # 3 Form

 Know input tag is known to you than next very basic tag is Form.
-For making web site more user interactive the most useful tag is Form. form is used for taking data form the user. *Some offthe main tags we can use in form tag are input,label,textarea,button*..etc
+For making web site more user interactive the most useful tag is Form. form is used for taking data form the user. *Some off the main tags we can use in form tag are input,label,textarea,button*..etc

 Form tag main attribute: